dr-xenia/computationalneurology/pages/join-our-team.md

 show_meta           : false
 title               : "Join our Team!" subheadline         : ""
-teaser              : "If you are interested in our work, we encourage you to apply to join the Computational Neurology Research Group." permalink           : "/join-our-team/"
+teaser              : "If you are interested in our work, please do not hesitate to apply to join the Computational Neurology Research Group." permalink           : "/join-our-team/"
 ---
 <div>